-We can learn so many excellent tips from our grandparents, great grandparents, and even great-great-grandparents on living simple, old-fashioned lives.
+We can learn many excellent tips from our grandparents, great-grandparents, and great-great-grandparents on living simple, old-fashioned lives.

 Why Should We Adopt an Old Fashioned Way of Living?

 Regardless of how much money you have, frugal living is not a terrible way—understanding that you have personal finance goals that you would like to meet plays a role in how cheap you intend to be.

 If you are getting out of debt, a choice to live frugally and old-fashioned will enable you to put every extra penny toward that debt, getting you out sooner.